 Most house purchases require building surveys.
 Unless you’re buying directly from a family member or close friend at least one party in a real estate transaction, normally the title company or lender will require a building survey to move forward with the purchase.

 How much a property survey costs depends on many factors including property size, terrain (more expensive for properties that are difficult to walk and measure,) distance from the survey office, and more.
 A building survey for house purchase can run anywhere from around $200 up to $1000 but most cost around $500.

 Other Places to Find Your Property Survey

-A property survey seems like just another real estate expense in the long list of fees for a home purchase but not all real estate transactions require a new survey.
-If the home was sold or had permitted work performed on it within the last few years, there’s a good chance a property survey has already been pulled and is on record with your local town or jurisdiction.
+A property survey seems like another real estate expense in the long list of fees for a home purchase but not all real estate transactions require a new survey.
+If the home was sold or had permitted work performed within the last few years, there’s a good chance a property survey has already been pulled and is on record with your local town or jurisdiction.